MDash-NITAP/Nucleotide-Polymorphism/README.md

 The user must enter the corresponding number to the required option and press Enter Key from the keyboard.
 After processing data it will generate csv files and store them in the present working directory.

-> **To execute 4,5,6 in the menu, it's mandatory to execute options 1,2 and 3 sequentially.**
+> **To execute any of the options from 4,5,6 in the menu, it's mandatory to execute options 1,2 and 3 sequentially.**

+## Examples of Input files and output files

+### Input File
+The input files have to be saved in the folder '_raw_fasta' before  executing the program.
+An example of a fasta/text file is given below: